Chair of Spatial Data Science and Statistical Learning

 1.1 Overview

-In this part we will learn the two most basic inferential methods in statistics, namely Maximum Likelihood Estimation (MLE) in Section 1.3 and the Methods of Moments (MoM) in Section 1.4.
-We will look at the question, why and how we estimate parameters for given distributions.
+In this part we will learn the two most basic inferential methods in statistics, namely Maximum Likelihood Estimation (MLE) in Section 1.3 and the Methods of Moments (MOM) in Section 1.4.
+We will look at the question, why and how we estimate parameters for given distributions using motivating examples.
+Last but not least, we will learn what the so-called bias is.

 Parameter estimation is essential when fitting a statistical distribution to data.
 Hence, before we can estimate our parameters, it is to make an assumption about the underlying distribution.